Joe Biden's proposal: Assure peace with Moscow by ceding territories.

 Ivan Franko "Zakhar Berkut"

-In one of the previous articles on “Glavkom” “Ukrainian territories in exchange for a second term in the White House.
-Biden's Plan B” it was shown that President Biden, in his policy regarding the Russian-Ukrainian war, proceeds from the need to “freeze” it, that is, in other words, to establish peace by transferring the occupied Ukrainian territories to Moscow.
-The means of forcing Ukraine to make territorial concessions was, according to the “Biden plan,” also supported by Germany, to limit the provision of weapons necessary for the offensive.
+In one of the previous articles on Glavkom, “Ukrainian territories in exchange for a second term in the White House.
+Biden's Plan B" it was shown that President Biden, in his policy regarding the Russian-Ukrainian war, proceeds from the need to “freeze it”, that is, in other words, to establish peace by transferring the occupied Ukrainian territories to Moscow.
+The means of forcing Ukraine to make territorial concessions should have been, according to the “Biden plan”, also supported by Germany, by limiting the provision of weapons necessary for the offensive.

 Despite the short time that has passed since this publication, the status of the “Biden plan” has changed significantly.